 Address: 6801 Engle Rd, Fort Wayne, IN 46804

 This area is all part of the Wabash River watershed, and the wetlands act as a water purifier for the river.
-Unfortunately, most of the wetlands were drained in the name of “progress”, but the Little River Wetlands Project (LRWP) has been hard at work to protect and restore the wetlands in this preserve.
+Unfortunately, most of the wetlands were drained in the name of “progress,” but the Little River Wetlands Project (LRWP) has been hard at work protecting and restoring the wetlands in this preserve.

 Eagle Marsh is a true nature preserve, meaning that it is imperative to stay on the trails, pack out all trash, not bring any pets, nor carry in (or out) any plant species from the natural habitat.
-All of this effort to maintain the wilderness pays off, though; on your visit to Eagle Marsh Nature Preserve, you’ll be rewarded with a plethora of native flora and fauna species, seemingly untouched wilderness, and unbounding beauty.
+All of this effort to maintain the wilderness pays off, though; on your visit to Eagle Marsh Nature Preserve, you’ll be rewarded with many native flora and fauna species, seemingly untouched wilderness, and unbounded beauty.